Antimicrobial Susceptibility Testing (AST)

 • The 7H10 medium is supplemented with oleic acid-albumin-dextrose-catalase (OADC) as standard procedure.
 However, when drug-resistant strains are present, growth may not be adequate unless 7H11 agar, with higher concentrations of INH, RIF, PZA, and EMB, is used.

-• Quality control strains from the American Type Culture Collection (ATCC) are recommended by the CLSI as essential to the successful performance of the method.
+• The CLSI recommends quality control strains from the American Type Culture Collection (ATCC) as essential to the successful performance of the method.
 Resistant strains of MTB (INH and RIF or other drugs) are available from ATCC.

 Using the indirect method...